cdwimer/Getting-and-Cleaning-Data-Project/code_book.md

 # Code Book

-#### The final summary tidy dataset "tidydata.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set
+#### The final summary tidy dataset "final_data.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set

 ## Description